|

 Doucette in Hubble, Michigan, early in the twentieth century.
 Her brother William had

-preceded her by two years and Tom and her other siblings trailed a few.
+preceded her by two years and Tom and Terese trailed a few.

-copper mining nearly played out on the Keweenaw, he knew the future
+sagacious man.
+With mining in its death throes on the Keweenaw, he knew the future

 lay to the south.
-He counseled his eldest son, William, to become a draftsman,
+He consoled his eldest son, William, to become a draftsman, realizing

-realizing technology was changing faster than anyone could keep up and knowing
+technology was changing faster than a man could keep up and knowing the world was going

 Mary Claire also had no difficulty finding Thadeous Droz, recently discharged from the Navy, now employed designing and